Healthcare-Associated Infections

 What are healthcare-associated infections?

-What types of infections are considered healthcare-associated?
+What types of infections are commonly associated with healthcare settings?

-How are healthcare-associated infections transmitted?
+How are healthcare-associated infections usually transmitted?

 Can healthcare-associated infections be prevented?